 As set forth in the Government Code, Section 2203.004, and Penal Code, Chapter 39, no state- owned or leased vehicle shall be used for personal reasons.
-Refer to OP 61.01 for additional guidance.
+Refer to OP 61.01, Use of University Facilities, Equipment, Vehicles, Supplies, and Services for Private Purposes Prohibited for additional guidance.

 The department head to which the vehicle is assigned will authorize the use of university vehicles.
 Such use will be confined strictly to faculty, staff, and students conducting official business for the university directly relating to the academic, research, and/or administrative responsibility of the department involved.